- Wood Flooring

 I actually post my references (a portion of them anyway) right here on my site and they are all 100% real and verifiable.
 It is illegal to publish fake ones anyway.

-Secondly, I try to stay as active as I can on social media to update my past and present clients with the latest happenings.
+Secondly, I try to stay as active as I can on social media.

-Imagine a scammer on Facebook advertising themselves to the world.
-That would have to be one stupid individual.
+Imagine a scammer on Facebook advertising themselves to everyone, lol.

 I pretty much look at an area and if it’s a relatively open floor plan, you really want to stick with the same floor throughout and not chop it up with different products.
 If the area is separated by walls or doors, then there’s no harm putting whatever floor you like for that particular room.